popul/backend-takehome/README.md

 It contains :

 - The script sending requests to your API.
 As you can see, it will keep sending you requests until it receives a valid answer from your server.
 - The app that will receive your request.
-It basically just log what you sent.
+It basically just logs what you sent.

 If you want to run the app or the script outside of a docker container you would typically use the following commands :